paulo9428/mytown_project/README.md

 # Most important features:

-1. Upload my local town Photos
+1. Upload town Photos

-2. Describe my own memory on that photos
+2. Describe on that photos

-3. Could find neighborhood living around
+3. discover user living around me

-4. Decide a local town of the month
+4. Decide the town of the month

+5. simple sign up and in

+## powered by MDB free templates